10 Bathrooms to Pee in Before You Die

 Glass Bathrooms of Sulphur Springs, United States

-Constructed in 2012 to vie for the title of “America’s Best Restroom,” these are the first restrooms in the United States to be made entirely of two-way glass.
+Constructed in 2012 to vie for the title of “America’s Best Restroom,” these are the first restrooms in the United States to be made entirely of one-way glass.
 They sit along the edge of Celebration Plaza in the middle of downtown Sulphur Springs.
-The ceiling of each privy, also made of two-way mirror glass, allows it to be illuminated by the Texas sun during the day.
+The ceiling of each privy, also made of one-way mirror glass, allows it to be illuminated by the Texas sun during the day.
 At night, an LED array around the base of the structure ensures that it stays reflective and private.

 Matakana Toilets, New Zealand